yearn/brownie-strategy-mix/README.md

   Transaction confirmed - Block: 9995379   Gas used: 21055 (0.31%)
 ```

+If you are getting a revert error, it's most likley because the vault can't add more strategies, you can check the `vault.debtRatio()` the value should be under 10,000.
+You can try to lower one of the existing strategy debt ratio `vault.updateStrategyDebtRatio("0x1676055fE954EE6fc388F9096210E5EbE0A9070c", 0, {"from": gov})`

 5. Now we are ready to put our strategy into action!

 ```python